m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Edit Restaurant Details, when clicking Edit Icon in Dashboard Page.
+Issue24:Edit Restaurant Details, when clicking Edit Icon in Dashboard Page.
 about: Create a report to help us improve
 title: ''
 labels: '#49'